Here's How Your Trade Vaxart Inc. (VXRT) Aggressively Right Now

 B. Riley Securities gave a rating of “Neutral” to VXRT, setting the target price at $9 in the report published on June 29th of the previous year.

-Volatility was left at 9.07%, however, over the last 30 days, the volatility rate increased by 9.66%, as shares surge +40.37% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -7.33% lower at present.
+Volatility was left at 8.42%, however, over the last 30 days, the volatility rate increased by 11.21%, as shares surge +1.36% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +16.15% upper at present.

 Insider Trading